How do you know which instrument is right for you or the person you are buying for?

 - How much are you/they prepared to spend on the instrument?

-- Do they want lessons, are they already having lessons?
+- Do they want lessons or are they already having lessons?

-If they are already having lessons a good place to get some advice is their tutor who will have a good idea of a suitable instrument for the stage in their progression.
-You can also try speaking to fellow pupils or get some information from reviews in magazines or on websites.
+If they are already having lessons, a great person to ask for advice is their tutor who will have a good idea of a suitable instrument for the stage in their progression.
+You can also try speaking to fellow pupils or get some information from web reviews and roundups.

 If this is the first instrument you are buying, avoid the temptation of buying something online just because it is cheap, and instead go to a shop and try some out before you make any purchase.